Church of St. James (Brno): Structure

 Late Gothic construction of the parish church started with building up the choir in 1446.
 The builder in the late 1450s was probably Hans from Brno according to scientific research.
 The main problem is surely to find out the date when construction began, i.e. the date of establishing the East-oriented presbytery.
 There is a document about a gift for the construction of the chancel from the year 1469 and the latest research comes with differing opinions as to when construction on the presbytery began.
 It should date according to documents from the half of the 15th century.
-This year probably prefers to the finishing of the construction of the chancel.
+This year probably refers to the finishing of the construction of the chancel.
 Another opinion puts forth the idea about the earlier construction of the oldest part of the presbytery.
-This idea is supported by some architectonic details, for example the axial placing of the buttress which recalls Petr Parléř's construction at the Southern hall in Saint Vitus cathedral in Prague and in the presbytery of Saint Bartholomew's in Kolín upon Elbe.
+This idea is supported by some architectonic details, for example the axial placing of the buttresses which recall Petr Parléř's construction at the Southern Hall in Saint Vitus cathedral in Prague and in the presbytery of Saint Bartholomew's in Kolín upon Elbe.
 Also the structure of the wall profile between the windows and the shape of the window tracery repeats some of Parléř's characteristic motifs and possibly floral ornaments and beautiful gargoyles at the top of the buttresses which are close to work from Parléř's area.
 It could be hardly made as special kind of historicism in the half of the 15th century.
 It is possible to consider the origin of the presbytery and so the project of the new church at the end of the 14th century.
 Norbert Nussbaum pointed out to details of the shaft work, which passes through the windows jambs and the compound piers.
 It shows knowledge of the forms, which were used in the lodge at the Cathedral of St. Stephan in Vienna, when there was a master Lorenz Spenning.